huangziwei/luvdb/README.md

 DJANGO_SETTINGS_MODULE=config.settings.development python manage.py runserver
 ```

-I will update the datadump_anonymized periodically (cover and poster images are not included), you can login with username "anonymous" and the password is also "anonymous".
-If you want to use your own data, you can create a super user and start adding data manually.
+The anoymized data dump will only be updated infrequently (note that cover and poster images are not included).
+You can log in using the username "anonymous" and the password "anonymous".
+If you prefer to use your own data, you can create a superuser and begin adding data manually.